 This service does NOT allow self-represented litigants to file documents electronically.
-Such litigants must continue to make court filings either by hand delivery to the Clerk's Office or by first class mail and must continue to serve opposing parties by first class mail.
+Non-prisoner, self-represented litigants may submit documents electronically to the Court using the Court's Electronic Document Submission System (EDSS).
+Otherwise, self-represented litigants must continue to make Court filings either by hand delivery to the Clerk's Office or by First Class Mail and must continue to serve opposing parties by First Class Mail.

 If you'd like to participate in this service, please complete the Consent by Self-Represented Litigant to Receive Notices of Electronic Filing form and submit it to the Clerk's Office.